evmcnb/COVID-Graph-Plotter/README.md

 Head on over to the release page for the latest version, or install the python source code and run `graph.py`

 ## Usage
+After running the program the following prompts will appear:
 ```
 Enter number of areas to compare (4 max)
 ```